 Social connections and interactions are fundamental drivers for improving the physical, mental and emotional well-being of local people.
-Newry, Mourne and Down District Council is committed to investing in communities, building their capacity and empowering them to participate in shaping and designing the policies and services which have an impact on their quality of life.
-Through the DEA Fora, Policing and Community Safety Partnership, Neighourhood Renewal Partnerships and PEACE IV Partnership, the Council is empowering local people to have a voice in shaping their future and their District.
+Newry, Mourne and Down District Council is committed to investing in communities and building their capacity to participate in shaping the services which have an impact on their quality of life.
+Through the DEA Fora, Policing and Community Safety Partnership, Neighbourhood Renewal Partnerships, PEACE IV Partnership and the Strategic Stakeholder Forum, the Council is empowering local people to have a voice in shaping their future and their District.
+The success of the 'participatory budgeting'